figma/plugin-samples/README.md

-# 🔌 Figma Plugin Samples
+# 🍱 Figma Plugin Samples

 Sample plugins using the [Figma Plugin API][docs].

 To make a feature request, file a bug report, or ask a question about developing plugins, check out the available [resources][help].

+## Getting Started

 These plugins are written using [TypeScript][ts] to take advantage of Figma's typed plugin API.
-This means that in order to run a plugin, you will first need to compile the plugin code using the TypeScript compiler.
+Before installing these samples as development plugins, you'll need to compile the code using the TypeScript compiler.
+Typescript can also watch your code for changes as your developing, making it easy to test new changes to your code in Figma.

 To install TypeScript, first [install Node.js][node].
 Then: